souvikg544/DSA/README.md

 ## Hacktober Guidelines

+- Fork this repository,
+- Respond to the issues
-Fork this repository, respond to my issues and make meaningful pull requests.
+- Make meaningful pull requests.
+-
-If you are a begineer to github let me help you with it.
+If you are a begineer to github let me help you with it.Catch me up on LinkedIn or find a suitable video on Youtube.